functionland/fx-components/README.md

 - CMake 3.10.2 (Android only, available through Android Studio)
 - `nx` as a global dependency (optional).

-It is easiest to develop in a Unix based environment as there is currently an [issue](https://github.com/functionland/apps-monorepo/issues/224) open for Windows.
+It is easiest to develop in a Unix based environment as there is currently an [issue](https://github.com/functionland/apps-monorepo/issues/224) open for Windows in relation to CMake.

 #### To run the iOS apps in development